parthsingh29/Mario-RL-Agent/README.md

 * Observe the current state s at time step t.
 * Select and perform an action a with the highest Q value for the current state (or pick the random action sometimes — it’s called the ϵ-greedy approach).
 * Observe the next state s’ and the reward r’ at time step t+1.
 * Update the Q-values according to the formula below.
-Here we estimate Q’ out of the best Q values for the next state, but which action a’ leads to this maximal Q is not quite important:
+Here we estimate Q’ out of the best Q values for the next state, but which action a’ leads to this maximal Q is not quite important

 ![image](https://user-images.githubusercontent.com/77194307/176743814-341fc0b8-cc14-4218-a244-19da4be9ea1e.png)
 ---
 Memorization of all the Q values for all state-action pairs is impractical.
 A much better way is to approximate Q values using a function.
 This is where the neural network comes into play.